 Cannabidiol (or CBD) is the other critical compound in the cannabis sativa plant.
 It lives in both agricultural hemp and medicinal cannabis.
 Even though plenty of cannabinoids live within several different plants throughout nature, cannabis is the only one that contains CBD.

-Due to the compound’s chemical makeup, unlike THC, CBD does not produce a psychoactive effect when consumed.
+Due to the compound’s chemical makeup, unlike THC, CBD does not produce an intoxicating effect when consumed.
 This means that when users ingest CBD, they will likely experience a feeling of relief from unwanted ailments with little to no noticeable effects on one’s mind.

 Here's a short video all about CBD and THC that'll help clarify this distinction further!